BeTechBo/Library-internship-project/README.md

 - [ ] Implement the search method for the labelled page
 - [ ] Testing
 - [ ] Installation Steps
+## Some problems we need to take care of

+- When adding a lot of pictures the application became much slower (I am not sure how it will perform when we add much more images)
+- These is an eror when we update the names.
+When I update someone name and apply cascading that happens but the name shown on the green box is not updated(need more testing on other devices .
+Maybe I have something in the database that is not managed correctly)